 When preparing ribs (especially for competition ribs), you are going to want to square off the ribs.
 But what does that actually mean?

 Just the facts?
-Victorinox Fibrox Pro is my pick of the day.
+Victorinox Fibrox Pro from Amazon is my pick of the day.

 Squaring ribs is just what it sounds like, you turn your spare ribs from an odd looking somewhat oval shape into a nicely presented square (rectangle if we are being technical).
 This is important for the presentation of your dish, which is half the battle in competitions because it gives the ribs a uniform look making it more appetizing.

 But squaring ribs is more than a simple aesthetic practice, it also allows you to utilize the entire rib by removing the rib tip fully.
 Rib tips cook at a completely different pace than the actual ribs will, so leaving them ruins the tips.

 So what kind of knife should you be using for squaring spare ribs?
 Well, there are few different schools of thought.
 Some like to use a chef’s knife while other people prefer boning knives.
 There is no right answer here, either will work, so it really just comes down to what is more comfortable for you.

 - The knife should be sharp enough that you are not having to wrestle with the meat when cutting it.
 The knife should be able to do all of the work for you